sbakiu/immoscout-bot/README.md

 ## Purpose

-This application is built to send push notifications for new apartments using an ImmobilienScout search query.
+This application sends push notifications for new announcements on Immobilienscount based on a search query.

 ## External services

-The application is built to be hosted for free and using the free plans of a variaty of online services.
+The application makes use of free services or free usage plans of a variety of online services.
 The services used are:
 - [Heroku](https://heroku.com) - Serverless hosting platform with free plan available
 - [mongoDB Atlas](https://www.mongodb.com/cloud) - Free mongoDB hosting.
-We use this to store what apartments has been seen.
+We use this to store the already seen announcements.
 - [Telegram](https://www.telegram.org/) - Cross-platform messaging application.
 Used to receive push notifications.

 Suggested, but not required:
-- [Github Actions](https://github.com/features/actions) - Used to trigger the application based on a defined schedule
+- [Pipedream](https://pipedream.com) - Used to trigger the application based on a defined schedule

 ## Set up